almccon/DYCAST/README.md

 ### Application

 The “application” folder contains the Python scripts and libraries.

 Useful applications:

 	load_birds.py birdfile.tsv
 		(load dead birds into the database)
 	daily_risk.py YYYY-MM-DD
 		(run the DYCAST Knox Test for a day, generating risk) export_risk.py
 		(exports DBF files for previously generated risk) daily_tasks.py
 		(includes all the above for current day, plus uploading and downloading) ui.py
     	(graphical user interface for loading birds, generating risk and exporting risk)

 Useful files:

 	dycast.config
 		(controls all the default DYCAST settings)

 ### Init

 The “init” folder contains the SQL files to initialize the database with pre- calculated monte carlo distributions and the California analysis grid

 ### dycast_log.txt

 The “dycast_log.txt” file contains detailed reports of each DYCAST operation executed.

 ## Automation of daily tasks

 On Windows, go to Start > Control Panel > Scheduled Tasks to open the Scheduled Task Wizard.

-  create a task...
-  you will be prompted to Browse for the program you want to run... choose C:\DYCAST\application\daily_tasks.py (daily_tasks.py includes FTPing and risk for 3 previous days)
+First, create a task.
+You will be prompted to Browse for the program you want to run.
+Choose C:\DYCAST\application\daily_tasks.py (daily_tasks.py includes FTPing and risk for 3 previous days)

 If the above does not work, try the following more descriptive command

 	C:\Python25\python.exe C:\DYCAST\application\download_birds.py -c C:\DYCAST\application\dycast.config

 Give the task a name, and choose the desired scheduling (in previous years, we would run daily tasks at 7pm PT, to give sufficient time for all of the new birds for the day to be included in the input file.)

 Or use individual tasks, if you are not using FTP to fetch and send data:

     load_birds.py (if you are placing them in inbox manually, not via FTP)